liz-kavalski-401-advanced-javascript/lab-02/README.md

 * None at this time

 #### Running the app
-* `npm start`
+* run a `npm i` to download the dependices.
-* Endpoint: `/foo/bar/`
-  * Returns a JSON object with abc in it.
-* Endpoint: `/bing/zing/`
-  * Returns a JSON object with xyz in it.

 #### Tests
-* How do you run tests?
+* To run tests `run npm test`
-* What assertions were made?
+* The assertions I made were that mostly on the vehicles-constructors and class
-* What assertions need to be / should be made?
+* The assertions  I need to be, or should be made is fixing the list constuctors.

 #### UML
 No image is need for this lab.